 Our oncology massage therapists are available onsite in the Wellness Suite at UPMC Hillman Cancer Center.
 Massage therapists also travel to patients who have a difficult time leaving home.

-Oncology massage therapists have additional training in anatomy, lymph node drainage, and equipment like ports and drains that are common in cancer patients.
+Oncology massage therapists have additional training in anatomy, lymph node drainage, and equipment, including ports and drains that are common in cancer patients.

 Because the oncology massage therapists at the WIOP understand the side effects of cancer treatments and receive referrals and direction from the medical oncologist, they know how to adjust massage techniques for your safety.